-Dr. Jinyu Liu is an assistant professor at the School of Social Work, Columbia University and a Faculty Affiliate of the Columbia Population Research Center.
-Her research incorporates theories and methodologies across gerontology, epidemiology, and sociology to understand the mechanism of the supportive system and physical and mental health of older adults.
-Her current projects investigate:
+Assistant Professor Jinyu Liu is a faculty affiliate of the Columbia Population Research Center.
+Her research incorporates theories and methodologies across gerontology, epidemiology, and sociology to understand the mechanism of the support system and physical and mental health of older adults.
+Her projects investigate

-Before coming to Columbia in July 2015, Dr. Liu was a postdoctoral fellow in the Curtis Research and Training Center at the School of Social Work, University of Michigan.
-She received her BA in Social Work and Administration from China Women’s University, MA in Sociology from Peking University, and MSW and PhD in Social Work from the University of Iowa.
+Before coming to Columbia in 2015, Dr. Liu was a postdoctoral fellow in the Curtis Research and Training Center at the School of Social Work, University of Michigan.
+She holds a BA in Social Work and Administration from China Women’s University, an MA in Sociology from Peking University, and an MSW and PhD in Social Work from the University of Iowa.